It is incredible to help others discover our area.

 - "Tarry awhile in Tara", or so the saying goes.
 I love my hometown.
-It may be small but it sure is friendly.
-Tara has
+It may be small but it sure is mighty.
+This is a thriving community.

 - The scenic city that offers amenities and a place for everyone.
 "Where you want to live", and enjoy p